rysunlabs/rysun-package-health-checker/README.md

 yarn global add @rysun/package-health-checker
 ```

-To use the functionality of this node module Globally in your project you need to run the following command in terminal:
+To use the functionality of this node module globally in your project, run the following command in the terminal:
 ```bash
 check-health
 ```